Millennium Challenge Corporation

 Partner countries as of May 2011.
 Countries in green have active compacts; countries in orange have active threshold compacts.

 The Millennium Challenge Corporation (MCC) is a bilateral United States foreign aid agency established by the U.S. Congress in 2004.
 It is an independent agency separate from the State Department and USAID.
 It provides grants to countries that have been determined to have good economic policies and potential for economic growth.
 The country qualification process is objective, involving scores provided by third parties in 20 different areas.
 An eligible country must apply for a grant with a specific project in mind.

-According to the OECD, the United States’ total official development assistance (ODA) (USD 55.3 billion, preliminary data) increased in 2022, mainly due to support to Ukraine, as well as increased costs for in-donor refugees from Afghanistan.
-ODA represented 0.22% of gross national income (GNI).

 History

 At the Inter-American Development Bank meeting on March 14, 2002, President George W. Bush called for a new compact for development with accountability for both rich and poor countries.
 He pledged to increase development assistance by 50% by fiscal year 2006 (which, by the end of 2004, doubled and was to double again by 2010).
 Other development programs like USAID have been thought to suffer from many different and sometimes conflicting goals, which often are a result of political pressures, and for not delivering long-term economic improvements.

 MCC was authorized in 2004 with bipartisan support.
 Its guiding principles are: